-- The book is much more entertaining than most philosophy books, and sometimes quite emotionally moving, which will help it engage a diverse readership.
+- The book is much more entertaining than most philosophy books, and the essays are sometimes quite moving.

 Table of Contents

-This chapter exhibits religious philosophy in the analytical and comparative modes, using an informal kind of literary criticism as the main tool.
-The essay shows how the narrative device of a vanishingly small slip recurs in mythic narratives of several traditions and used to deal with the problem of evil without attributing undue responsibility to any of the involved parties.
-A version of this was published as “Slipping into Horror,” in Soundings: An Interdisciplinary Journal 84/1-2 (Spring/Summer, 2001): 143-55, and derives from a 1996 lecture on the same topic at the American Academy of Religion annual meeting in New Orleans.
+Chapter 4 on “Slipping” exhibits religious philosophy in the analytical and comparative modes, using an informal kind of literary criticism as the main tool.
+The essay shows how the narrative device of a vanishingly small slip recurs in mythic narratives of several traditions and is used to deal with the problem of evil without attributing undue responsibility to any of the involved parties.
+I trace out the main existential and social functions of this way of effing the ineffable.

-This chapter discusses techniques that spontaneously emerge within religious discourse systems for managing consonance and dissonance among religious symbols, and for trying to express what seems virtually inexpressible.
-This work is primarily religious philosophy in the analytical mode with nods in the direction of the comparative and theoretical styles.
-This derives from work first presented as “Strategic Mechanisms within Religious Symbol Systems” at a 1997 LAUD Symposium conference in the University of Duisburg, Germany, and subsequently published in Lieven Boeve and Kurt Feyaerts, eds., Metaphor and God-talk (Bern: Peter Lang, 1999): 273-91.
-Religions and Discourse series, James Francis, Gen. Ed., vol. 2.
+Chapter 5 on “Balancing” discusses techniques that spontaneously emerge within religious discourse systems for managing consonance and dissonance among religious symbols, and for trying to express what seems inexpressible.
+The focus is on systemic mechanisms for balancing personal and impersonal metaphors for ultimate reality.
+Here again, I describe the existential and social functions of such balancing techniques.
+This work is primarily religious philosophy in the analytical style with nods in the direction of the comparative and theoretical styles.

-This chapter is a description of key qualities of intense experiences, and illustrates religious philosophy in the phenomenological and analytical modes.
-The capacity for intensity is very likely an evolutionary basic dimension of human experience and thus a primal aspect of religious behavior and belief.
-For understandable reasons, the presence and roles of intensity are often masked by the proprietary ritual and doctrinal organization of religious life and thus it receives less attention than it should.
+Chapter 8 on “Intensity” is a description of key qualities of intense experiences, and it illustrates religious philosophy in the phenomenological and analytical modes.
+The capacity for intensity is very likely an evolutionarily basic dimension of human experience and thus a primal aspect of religious behavior and belief.
+For understandable reasons, the presence and roles of intensity are often masked by the proprietary ritual and doctrinal organization of religious life, and thus intensity receives less attention than it should.
 Yet intensity marks the life experiences that we value most highly, that we describe with most difficulty, and that exercise the largest impact on our decisions and character.
 The spiritual potency of intensity is the axiological birthright of our species and no religious tradition, not even all religious traditions combined, corrals or controls it.